 It does not matter what the person's intention is, whether innocent intent or not, meaning that they do not get social context types of boundaries.

 What does it mean to be run by one's inner child, this person most likely will be reactive to things, instead of responding to things.
-And will make decisions based on how they feel emotionally and usually lack emotional stability with lots of emotions brewing within.
-Basically they do not know how to parent themselves.
+They usually lack emotional stability with lots of emotions brewing within.
+Basically, they do not know how to parent themselves.

 This is not to say that only people who do not understand social boundaries are run by their inner child.
 This is merely one example.